 I offer support and inspiration to writers and dreamers, teaching how words and ideas can heal, inspire, uplift, connect, and help us capture our experience of this beautiful world.
 I have two degrees in Japanese, and have had a 20+ year love affair with Japan.
-I am currently working on my fifth book, a follow up to the bestselling Wabi Sabi: Japanese wisdom for a perfectly imperfect life.
+One of my greatest passions is writing books – The Way of the Fearless Writer will be released on October 6 and I am working on my sixth book, a follow up to the bestselling Wabi Sabi: Japanese wisdom for a perfectly imperfect life.
 I am also founder of Do What You Love, which produces and delivers inspiring online courses for living well.
 With over 100,000 alumni and a community of over 250,000 people across the world, it is our mission to inspire and support each other to make the most of this precious life.

 Beth Kempton is one of the great foreign writers who truly understands wabi sabi.
 I recommend this book for anyone who is looking for time and space in their life ― Daisuke Sanada, Japanese architect

 Beth explains wabi sabi better than any native may have done ― Makiko Hastings, Japanese potter